0731jiangyujilv/pop_ex_polypop/README.md

 ### Step 8 — Large flows can go private
 If a user wins a large amount, or if protocol revenue grows, the payout enters a **privacy-preserving settlement lane** instead of exposing the full value flow publicly.

 ---

-## Why This Design Matters

-PolyPOP is not just a prediction market UI.

-It is a **stablecoin-native market workflow** that solves three real frictions at once:

-- **social friction** — markets should begin where the disagreement already exists
-- **asset friction** — users should not need to already hold USDC
-- **settlement friction** — high-value payouts should not always be fully public

----